HendrikF/transmitter/README.md

     msg = client.messageFactory.getByName('AMessage')()
     msg.bytes = b'All message data can be assigned that way'

+    # This internally buffers the messages
     client.send(msg)
+    # You have to call client.update() to send them

     # Call client.update() regularly to recieve Messages from the server
+    client.update()

     client.stop()
 ```